 Mountain gorillas, the largest of all ape species, can only be found in the countries of Uganda, Rwanda, and the Democratic Republic of Congo.
 These majestic creatures inhabit the secluded regions of the Virunga massif and Bwindi impenetrable forest.
 The rarity and endangered status of gorillas, combined with the excitement of tracking and observing them in their natural habitat, make gorilla trekking a truly unforgettable experience.

-Mountain gorillas are only found in three countries: Uganda, Rwanda, and the Democratic Republic of Congo.
 In Uganda, they can be spotted in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 In Rwanda, the primates can be found in Volcanoes National Park.
 The mountain gorillas of the DRC reside in Virunga National Park.
 It’s important to note that Uganda is home to 50% of the mountain gorilla population worldwide.

 The chances of seeing mountain gorillas during a trek are quite high, at 98%, in any of the four national parks.
 While it is not possible to guarantee a sighting due to the unpredictable nature of wildlife, it is virtually certain that those who have purchased a permit will see the gorillas.
 It is worth noting that the likelihood of a successful gorilla sighting is very high for those with a permit.